hummat/hummat.github.io/_posts/2020-06-17-beautiful-blogging.md

 Enabling a [DISQUS](https://disqus.com/) discussion section involves two steps.
 First you need to make a DISQUS account.
 Once you have it, go to `Admin` and at the top create a new site.
 The _Website name_ should be `yourgithubname.github.io` and the _Website URL_ should be `https://yourgithubname.github.io/`.
 Once you have created your site you’ll get a `Shortname` which is a unique identifier for your site and which you’ll need for the next step.

 Open your[`_config.yml`](https://github.com/hummat/hummat.github.io/blob/master/_config.yml) and add/change `disqus: yourshortname`.
 Mine is `disqus: hummat-github-io` and I guess yours will be similar.
 You’ll also have to add/change the `url` field.
 Mine is `url: "https://hummat.github.io"`.
-In your [`post.html`](https://github.com/hummat/hummat.github.io/blob/master/_layouts/post.html) add {% raw %}{% include disqus.html %}{% endraw %}.
+In your [`post.html`](https://github.com/hummat/hummat.github.io/blob/master/_layouts/post.html) add {% raw %}<div data-include="disqus.html"></div>{% endraw %}.
 Make sure you have a [`disqus.html`](https://github.com/hummat/hummat.github.io/blob/master/_includes/disqus.html) similar to mine in your `_includes` directory.
 It checks whether you have defined your shortname in the `_config.yml` and disables comments if you’ve set `comments` to `false` inside your posts YAML Front Matter, which you can use to disable comments in certain posts if you don’t need them.

 That’s it!
 You now should have a discussion section similar to the one at the end of this post.